Glossary of important performance terms

 It takes less than 5 minutes.
 You only need to make a DNS change and we take care of the rest.

-Schedule a call to get a personalized demo showing what your site will look like with Fudge acceleration.
+Schedule a call for a personalized demo showing what you can expect with Fudge.